Early data promising for AstraZeneca cancer drug combination

 In the case of AstraZeneca's combination, six out of 24 advanced lung cancer patients had adverse events rated as serious, or grade 3/4, and three had events that led to discontinuation of treatment.
 There was one treatment-related death.

-So far, 18 of the patients have been assessed for efficacy and five of these, or 28 percent, had tumor shrinkage, according to research presented at the meeting in Madrid.
+So far, 18 of the patients have been assessed for efficacy and five of these, or 28 percent, had tumour shrinkage, according to research presented at the meeting in Madrid.

 Although direct comparisons are difficult, Antonia said this was much better than the efficacy benefit seen with the Bristol-Myers combination in lung cancer.